lordfpx/AnotherBrick/README.md

 # AB - Another Brick

-AB is a package of plugins built on a flexible CommonJS/AMD Javascript pattern (http://www.smashingmagazine.com/2011/10/essential-jquery-plugin-patterns/ ; https://github.com/addyosmani/essential-js-design-patterns).

 I'll try to add convenient plugins.
 I'll extract some from frameworks, I'll write others.
 The idea behind this project is to give you bricks of Javascripts to solve usual design difficulties.

-Available plugins:
-* AB-deviceDetect: detect mobile Browser and OS (inspired by unknown sources)
-* AB-equalizer: Equalize elements height whatever the layout
-* AB-mediaQuery: Use media-queries on JS side (Inspired a lot from http://foundation.zurb.com/)
-* AB-imagesLoaded: callback when images loaded (from http://foundation.zurb.com/)
-* AB-scrollTo

 ## Basic usage